 Stock-Based Compensation.
-The fair value of restricted stock awards and stock units is calculated based upon the fair market value of the Company's common stock at the date of grant.
-Market-based awards are valued using a Monte Carlo simulation model.
+The Company records compensation expense for restricted stock awards and stock units based on the fair market value of the awards on the date of grant.
+Market-based awards, which are based on achievement of targets indexed to the Company's share price, are valued using a Monte Carlo simulation model.
 Compensation expense for performance-based awards is measured based on the amount of shares ultimately expected to vest, estimated at each reporting date based on management's expectations regarding the relevant performance criteria.
-The fair value of stock options and ESPP shares is estimated using a Black-Scholes option valuation model.
+The Company accounts for stock options granted and ESPP shares based on an estimated fair market value using a Black-Scholes option valuation model.
 This methodology requires the use of subjective assumptions including expected stock price volatility and the estimated life of each award.
 The fair value of equity-based compensation awards less the estimated forfeitures is amortized over the vesting period of the award.